UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 - **Nested StackLayouts** - including horizontal layout
 - **Text `Entry` boxes** - including associated events

+For the sef-study task, you will redesign the layout using a [Grid layout](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/layouts/grid).

 **Task**
 It is suggested that you follow along with this project.
 You won't have to type everything in as the final sources are available.